Autsav123/AngularWiproTraining/README.md

-This is All Wipro Angular Course Work done
+This is All Wipro Angular Course Work done During the training period